bytecodealliance/wasmtime/lib/entity/README.md

 a map it's not intended for is diagnosed with a type error.

-Another is that this crate has two core map types, `PrimaryMap` and `EntityMap`, which serve complementary purposes.
-A `PrimaryMap` creates its own keys when elements are inserted, while an `EntityMap` reuses the keys values of a `PrimaryMap`, conceptually storing additional data in the same index space. `EntityMap`'s values must implement `Default` and all elements in an `EntityMap` initially have the value of `default()`.
+Another is that this crate has two core map types, `PrimaryMap` and `SecondaryMap`, which serve complementary purposes.
+A `PrimaryMap` creates its own keys when elements are inserted, while an `SecondaryMap` reuses the keys values of a `PrimaryMap`, conceptually storing additional data in the same index space. `SecondaryMap`'s values must implement `Default` and all elements in an `SecondaryMap` initially have the value of `default()`.

 A common way to implement `Default` is to wrap a type in `Option`, however this crate also provides the `PackedOption` utility which can use less memory